Sample Chapters from

 “Apparently you did that.
 How?”
 He flicked his head to indicate Karlani just behind him.

-The Syakaran woman’s face bloomed in distinct shades of purple and red, with a couple of finger-shaped burns – a dead give away to who had caused the damage.
+The Syakaran woman’s face bloomed in distinct shades of purple and red, with a couple of finger-shaped burns—a dead give away to who had caused the damage.
 Llew had done a real number on her.
 Jonas bit down on the pride threatening to lift his face in a grin.
 Llew did that!
-She had only had the use of her child’s Syakaran power for a few weeks and already she knew how to use it to great effect.
+She had only had the use of the Syakaran power granted by her unborn child for a few weeks and already she knew how to use it to great effect.

 There was only one explanation he could think of for what Llew had done, and that was the truth.